 Mild Belgian winters actually mean you can simply continue doing all (or most of) the outdoor sports you are used to during the rest of the year.
 Running and cycling are both still an option, though extra layers of clothing are advisable.
 And a walk in a frosty forest will do wonders for your winter blues.

 Traditionally, the most famous Belgian winter sport is cyclo-cross, which requires sportsmen on road bikes to cycle over different obstacles, including mud.
-The Cyclo-cross World Cup runs from October to February, which means you will be seeing the races a lot on the Flemish TV channels during that time.
+The Cyclo-cross World Cup runs from autumn through the winter, which means you will be seeing the races a lot on the Flemish TV channels during that time.

 Have we missed any other winter sports activities that you enjoy doing in Ghent?
 Let us know in the comments!